18F/confidential-survey/README.md

 - What toppings do you want on your sundae?
 (Sprinkles/Hot Fudge/..)
 - What is your favorite brand?
 (Fill in the Blank)

-And so on.
-We could classify the types of questions here among several distinct types to start with:
+And so on, we could classify the types of questions here among several distinct types to start with:

 - **exclusive** allow only one choice from the available options